Paouky/paouky-docs/docs/about-grin/transactions.md

 Using this method, 2~nd~ and 3~rd~ steps, where the sender and receiver pass the slate to one another, would be done manually by exchanging these slatepack messages.
 To do so, almost every available communication channel will work; Email, chat, social media, letters, pigeons etc. Creativity is the limit.

-The address (public key) initally provided by the receiver will be used to the encrypt the slatepacks, so that only the transacting parties are able to see the data inside.
+The address (public key) initially provided by the receiver will be used to the encrypt the slatepacks, so that only the transacting parties are able to see the data inside.

 !!! info "Non-encrypted Slatepacks"
     It is possible to skip the 1~st~ step (providing an address) and straight up send a non-encrypted slatepack to the receiver.
 Keep in mind that in this case, if the communication channel is compromised or public, observers may learn some transaction information.